jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     # NOTES

-  the test passes
+  the test passes.

 * I add the `assertNotEqual method`_ for the next :ref:`assertion<what is an assertion?>`

   .. code-block:: python
-    :lineno-start: 215
+    :lineno-start: 155
     :emphasize-lines: 9

         def test_assertion_error_w_is_vs_equal(self):